7 Facts from our Embark Review

 - Embark releases scientific findings based on their research: Why Huskies Have Blue Eyes (US News & World Report 2018)

-Nebula Genomics isn’t offering dog genetic testing at this time.
-But why not get yourself tested at the same time as your dog!
-Nebula offers the most secure and complete option for human genetic testing on the market.
+At the moment, Nebula Genomics isn’t offering dog genetic testing.
+But why not get yourself tested at the same time as your dog?
+Nebula provides a secure and complete option for human genetic testing.

-Nebula Genomics also helps customers make sense of all their data.
-The Nebula Research Library hosts constantly updated research that will help you make sense of your genetic results.
+Nebula Genomics helps customers make sense of their data.
+The Nebula Research Library hosts constantly updated research that will help you understand your genetic results.
 We also have a host of DNA exploration tools and ancestry discovery.

 Nebula puts a focus on giving you control of your DNA data.
 We prioritize security and let you control what happens with your data and who can access it.
-It is easy to download your whole genome sequence yourself so that you can do your own analysis, share with health care providers, or input into other analytics systems.
+It is easy to download your whole genome sequence to do your own analysis, share with health care professionals, or input into other analytics systems.

-Did you like our Embark review?
+Did you find our Embark review helpful?
 You can read more reviews on our blog and check out our complete guide to the best DNA test kit and other home tests.